 6. Adjust In-Game Settings

-In order to prolong the gameplay or fix the issue, you can head over to the in-game settings and Lower the Bullet Decals settings and Foliage settings for better gameplay experience.
+In order to prolong the gameplay or fix the issue, you can head over to the in-game settings and Lower the Bullet Decals settings and Foliage settings for a better gameplay experience.

 7. Update Graphics Drivers